 I try to upload new content to my YouTube channel each week, mostly related to Gospel reliability, philosophy of religion, and Christianity.
 Be sure to subscribe and tap the bell for updates!

 Or, if you prefer to listen on the go, subscribe to my podcast on Spotify.
+This contains content from November, 2024, onward.
+(Thanks to Erik Manning of Testify channel for porting over audio from Youtube to audio podcast.)

 Be sure to follow me on Facebook.
 There I curate a collection of engaging content centered around my published works, thought-provoking discussions on apologetics, philosophical musings, insights into the New Testament, and my perspectives on various noteworthy topics that I’m passionate about sharing with the public.
+(You do not have to be a Facebook “friend” to follow my public content.)

 You can also visit and click ‘follow’ on my Amazon author page to access all my available books for order or download on Kindle.